 The Federal Reserve - the central bank of the United States - is responsible for conducting the nation's monetary policy through the three tools:

 The Board of Governors of the Federal Reserve System is responsible for the discount rate and reserve requirements, and the Federal Open Market Committee (FOMC) is responsible for open market operations.

 The discount rate is the interest rate charged to commercial banks and other depository institutions on loans they receive from their regional Federal Reserve Bank's lending facility - the discount window.
 The Federal Reserve Banks offer three discount window programs to depository institutions: primary credit, secondary credit, and seasonal credit, each with its own interest rate.
 Under the primary credit program, loans are extended for a very short term (usually overnight) to depository institutions in generally sound financial condition.

-FOMC establishes the target range of federal funds rate - the interest rate at which depository institutions lend reserve balances to other depository institutions overnight.
+In the frame of open market operations, FOMC establishes the target range of federal funds rate - the interest rate at which depository institutions lend reserve balances to other depository institutions overnight.
 The effective federal funds rate is a weighted average of rates on brokered trades.

 The US economy has extensive influence on global economic dynamics.
 Download our US Economy Data Brief to stay up to date with easy access to the most critical data from leading sources.